GetPageSpeed/ngx_security_headers/README.md

 *   `X-Page-Speed`
 *   `X-Varnish`

+It's worth noting that some of those headers bear functional use, e.g. [`X-Page-Speed` docs](https://www.modpagespeed.com/doc/configuration#XHeaderValue) mention:

+> ... it is used to prevent infinite loops and unnecessary rewrites when PageSpeed
+> fetches resources from an origin that also uses PageSpeed

+So it's best to specify `hide_server_tokens on;` in a front-facing NGINX insances, e.g. the one being accessed by actual browsers, and not the ones consumed by Varnish or other software.

+In most cases you will be just fine with `security_headers on;` and `hide_server_tokens on;`, without any adjustments.

+For fine-tuning, use the header-specific directives below.
-Next are the common security headers being set.
-It's worth noting that special value of `omit` for directives below will disable sending a particular header by the module (useful if you want to let your backend app to send it).
+A special value `omit` disables sending a particular header by the module (useful if you want to let your backend app to send it).

 ### `security_headers_xss`